-As this guide has shown, it is a simple process to place a Gaelic sports bet online.
-The close ties between Ireland and the UK mean GAA betting is well supported at most online betting sites.
+As this guide has shown, it is a simple process to place a bet at some of the best Gaelic sports betting sites.
 As well as being able to bet on GAA Inter-County football and hurling, you can also bet on club football and hurling.
-Check out the best bookies for more sports and reviews.
+Check out the UK’s best bookies for more sports and reviews.

 We love hearing your feedback and suggestions for our site, and if you have any questions, you are welcome to drop us an email at firstname.lastname@example.org.

 🏆 What are the best Gaelic sports betting sites?